robertdstein/uvotredux/README.md

 ## Using uvotredux

-Once you are in the data directory you created earlier (either in the docker container or the local container if you installed locally), you can actually reduce the data.
+Once you are in the data directory you created earlier (either in the docker container or the local directory if you installed locally), you can actually reduce the data.

 You can just run the reduction: